 Do You Have a Moment in Your Career You’re Most Proud Of?

 There were so many times where I thought I wouldn’t be able to figure a problem out.
 I’ve stayed up all night before trying to develop a solution or fix a bug.
 That’s happened multiple times in my career.

 Do You Have a Story From Working at Trovata That Encapsulates Your Experience Here?

 Despite being in a remote environment, I think the main thing I like about Trovata is that we all come from different tech backgrounds.
 I didn’t come from a back-end background and neither did a handful of people on my team.
 I feel like that alone speaks volumes about the company because it shows we are all here to learn.
 From engineering to marketing, the most valued skills are willingness to learn, adaptability and having a positive and collaborative attitude.

 Another great thing about Trovata is that everyone is just so kind.
-It is a very tight-knit group, and even the people I don't know are easy to talk to.
+It is a very tight-knit group, and even the people I don’t know are easy to talk to.
 Everybody is really friendly and supportive.
-I feel like that speaks to how great of a connection everybody has and how great of a company Trovata is.
+That speaks to how great of a connection everybody has and how great of a company Trovata is.

 Enjoyed this post?
 Make sure to subscribe to the Trovata newsletter!